jojacobsen/coding_challenge/README.md

     $ python manage.py shell

+### Load Initial Ship Data

+To kickstart your project and directly have some data to play around with, there is a method to load initial ships.
+To do this, execute the following command:

+    $ python manage.py loaddata ships

 ## Troubleshooting

 - [ ] Locally: Make sure to have the correct Python version all required Packages installed.